S.B. Ballard Stadium

-S.B.
-Ballard Stadium, formerly Foreman Field, is a 21,944-seat multi-purpose stadium on the campus of Old Dominion University in Norfolk, Virginia.
+Kornblau Field at S.B.
+Ballard Stadium is a 21,944-seat multi-purpose stadium on the campus of Old Dominion University in Norfolk, Virginia.
 It opened in 1936 with a football game between the University of Virginia and the College of William & Mary's Norfolk Division, which is now Old Dominion University.
 It is currently the home of Old Dominion Monarchs football.

 History

-The stadium was built as the home of the first Old Dominion football program when the university was still known as the Norfolk Division of the College of William & Mary.
+The stadium, originally named Foreman Field, was built to house of the first Old Dominion football program when the university was still known as the Norfolk Division of the College of William & Mary.
 The stadium was home to the football program from 1936 until it was discontinued in 1941.
 After the demise of the football program, Foreman Field hosted a number of other events.
 It was the site of the annual Oyster Bowl game from 1946 to 1995, featuring major college football teams in its early decades.
 Syracuse defeated Navy there in 1959 on its way to winning the national championship.
 Future NFL stars Fran Tarkenton, Roger Staubach, and Don Meredith played in Oyster Bowl games.
 It was also the home of the minor pro Norfolk Neptunes in the 1960s and 1970s, and the Washington Redskins played several pre-season games there in the 1960s.
 Over the years Foreman Field was used for several high-profile concerts including Crosby, Stills, Nash & Young's 1974 reunion tour, more than 33,000 people were in attendance.

 The Virginia Ambassadors of the World Football League were to play their games at Foreman Field in 1974 before the franchise was sold and moved to Orlando.
 The Shreveport Pirates of the Canadian Football League almost moved there for the 1996 season before the franchise folded.
 The United Football League's Virginia Destroyers likewise considered Foreman Field as a potential location before instead choosing the Virginia Beach Sportsplex.
 A drawing of Foreman Field is featured in the John Grisham novel Bleachers.

 Beginning in 1971, Foreman Field served as the home stadium for the Monarchs Field Hockey team, which used the facility until 2007.
 Forman Field was also home to the Norfolk State Spartans football program from Norfolk State University, also located in Norfolk, throughout the 1980s and 1990s until completion of Norfolk State's 30,000 seat William "Dick" Price Stadium in 1997.